13 Steps to Optimise Your Local Search

 10. Ensure the Website is Mobile Friendly

 Google Webmaster Tools can also test to see if your site is mobile friendly.
 You cannot assume that because your website looks good on your own mobile that it is mobile friendly.
-When you do the test you may find problems that you weren’t aware of, such as the click buttons being too close together.
+When you do the test, you may find problems that you were not aware of, such as the click buttons being too close together.
 While you may not see it as a problem, the search engines will!

 This is particularly important because Google and Bing have two different search engines each.
 One for desktop based searches and the other for mobile searches.
 If your site is not mobile friendly your business will not appear in the search results for mobile devices.
 We know that people are more likely to search for local businesses when "out and about" so it is vital for local businesses to be mobile friendly!

 Another step you can take if you have ticked off all the previous steps, is to start working on creating content that is suitable for voice search.
 As you may know, most mobiles now have the option of voice search.
 To take advantage of this, restructure your content to include questions that people may ask in a voice search.